West Swindon and The Lydiards Church Partnership

 Approvals

-Signed by 5 Local Church representatives, 3 Staff Team, 4 Denominational representatives, and the Partnership Council (the Trustees).
+Originally signed by 5 Local Church representatives, 3 Staff Team, 4 Denominational representatives, and the Partnership Council (the Trustees).

 16 signatures - the stakeholders, 30 Jan 2011